 ERISA's fee-shifting provision is meant to operate as a moderator; like all fee-shifting statutes, it "exist[s] to deter frivolous litigation."
 Citizens for Free Speech, LLC v.
 Cty. of Alameda, 953 F.3d 655, 658 (9th Cir.
 2020).
 In the abstract, it makes sense to deter the plaintiff from filing frivolous litigation, as the plaintiff should be primarily responsible for deciding to pursue a lawsuit.
 See Peer, 992 F.3d at 1264 ("clients are responsible for the actions of their lawyers").
-But where it is in fact "the other way around," id.-i.e., it is the attorney who conceives of a suit and then finds an appropriate plaintiff-the fee-shifting statute no longer serves a tempering function.
-Given the mismatch between who often designs and brings the suit (the attorney) and who would have to pay fees (the plaintiff), plaintiffs' attorneys do not face a financial penalty from bringing questionable litigation.
+But where, as here, it is in fact "the other way around," id.-i.e., the attorney conceives of a suit and then finds an appropriate plaintiff-the fee-shifting statute no longer serves a tempering function.
 The only effective deterrent is the "careful, context-sensitive scrutiny" of circumstantial allegations the Supreme Court has instructed courts to apply.
 Fifth Third, 573 U.S. at 424-425.